 Grooming: Relatively easy to groom coat.
 Regular brushing suffices.

 Shedding: The Boerboel is an average shedder.
-Shedding is a good thing, by the way, for it allows old, dead hair to fall out and new hair to grow in!
+Shedding is a good thing, by the way, for it allows old, dead hair to fall out and new hair to grow in.

-Best For: Experienced owners (either families or singles) with time for extensive socialization and training.
+Who the Boerboel is Best For: Experienced owners (either families or singles) with time for extensive socialization and training.